at-lib/run/README.md

 # `@lib/run`

-Compile and run TypeScript in Node with source map support in under 50 lines of code.
+Compile and run TypeScript in Node with source map support in about 50 lines of code.

 Directly run a TypeScript file right now without installing anything but Node: